Oral Medicine

 Precancerous lesions in the oral cavity are abnormal tissue changes that have the potential to progress into oral cancer if not diagnosed and managed early.
 These lesions, such as leukoplakia and erythroplakia, are often subtle and asymptomatic but carry significant risk, especially in adults with a history of tobacco or alcohol use.
 However, such lesions may also occur in non-smokers due to chronic irritation or genetic predisposition.
 Children rarely develop precancerous lesions, but regular screenings ensure early detection if any abnormalities arise.
 Early identification through clinical examination and biopsy enables timely intervention, improving outcomes significantly.
 Treatment may involve eliminating risk factors, using topical medications, surgical excision, and scheduled follow-ups to monitor lesion behavior.

-- Early Intervention: Timely detection and treatment of abnormal oral tissues significantly reduce the likelihood of progression to cancer and improve long-term oral health outcomes for high-risk patients.
+• Early Intervention: Timely detection and treatment of abnormal oral tissues significantly reduce the likelihood of progression to cancer and improve long-term orthodontics for speech issues outcomes for high-risk patients.

 Inflammatory Lesions